Hero's Welcome: New York Premiere Reviews

 The toy train and its elaborate accoutrements, the pride of a middle-aged man and the despair of his tolerant wife, initially register as one of those quirky, colourful details with which comic playwrights define their characters.
 But by the end, this seemingly incidental plaything suggests the full dimensions of a relationship, a tragic chapter in its history and, for one character, a fate that may well be worse than death.

-Hero’s Welcome runs in repertory with his Confusions, a bill of linked sketches written 30 years earlier.
+Little things mean a lot in the world of Mr. Ayckbourn, whose Hero’s Welcome runs in repertory with his Confusions, a bill of linked sketches written 30 years earlier.
 (Both productions originated at his home base, the Stephen Joseph Theatre of Scarborough, England, and are directed by the author.)
 The wife and husband described above, played by Elizabeth Boag and Russell Dixon, aren’t even the central figures in Hero’s Welcome.
 That would be the hometown hero of the title and his foreign war bride, embodied by Richard Stacey and Evelyn Hoskins.

 Yet so deft is Mr. Ayckbourn’s dramatic shorthand that he can summon complete, quirkily detailed back stories for not one but three intersecting couples in a single, standard-length play.
 He manages to do so while engineering an elaborate plot, as full of twists and secrets as anything by Ibsen, in which everybody lies, including the British government.

-The Norman Conquests and House and Garden, he keeps shifting points of view, so that characters hitherto in the background suddenly dominate the foreground.
+Mr. Ayckbourn, 77, has built one of the most prolific and successful careers in British theatre on the premise that there are no small parts, in life or onstage.
+In multiplay masterworks like The Norman Conquests and House and Garden, he keeps shifting points of view, so that characters hitherto in the background suddenly dominate the foreground.
 And no matter what their positions on the canvas, these people are usually as sad as they are funny and vice versa.

-Confusions (which despite being one of Mr. Ayckbourn’s most performed works is only now having its New York premiere) demonstrate that this writer’s sensibility was fully formed 32 years ago, when he was a mere stripling in his mid-40s.
+The zesty appetisers that make up Confusions (which despite being one of Mr. Ayckbourn’s most performed works is only now having its New York premiere) demonstrate that this writer’s sensibility was fully formed 32 years ago, when he was a mere stripling in his mid-40s.
 They’re trifles by his later standards, quick-sketch farces programmed to end with zingers.

 But these five one-acters also allow you to see clearly the basic building blocks from which Mr. Ayckbourn constructs his more complex works.
 And even the silliest of them is steeped in the critical yet compassionate sensibility - call it sentimental cynicism - that is uniquely their creator’s.

-Gosforth’s Fete, in which a village fair is levelled by both a thunderstorm and raging human incompetence.
+The best-known of these is the rowdiest, Gosforth’s Fete, in which a village fair is levelled by both a thunderstorm and raging human incompetence.
 My personal favourite is the first on the bill, Mother Figure, in which a homebound housewife has become so used to dealing only with her inexhaustible children that she treats any adults who enter her home as if they were toddlers.

 Ms. Boag plays the Mom (pricelessly) in that one, and Charlotte Harwood and Stephen Billington are the couple who live next door.
 All three show up in different roles in the subsequent playlet, set in a small-town hotel, with Richard Stacey appearing as the absent father from the first play.
 Mr. Dixon joins their ranks for the third play, and the entire cast of five is recycled for the evening’s duration.

-Confusions, watching chameleon performers change identities with wigs and accents, while locations are transformed by the rearrangement of simple pieces of furniture.
+That’s one of the primary joys of Confusions, watching chameleon performers change identities with wigs and accents, while locations are transformed by the rearrangement of simple pieces of furniture.
 (Michael Holt is the designer.)
 But there’s also the joy of seeing Mr. Ayckbourn casually play with perspective, as in a restaurant scene in which we hear only what a waiter (Mr. Billington) hears as he moves in and out of earshot between two squabbling tables for two

 Hero’s Welcome has no similar antics of technique.
 Though it is Mr. Ayckbourn’s most recent play, it is also one of this most old-fashioned.
 This tale of a soldier’s return to the town he left under shady circumstances years earlier has the structure of a 19th-century melodrama in which the sins of the past overtake the placid present.

-Hero’s Welcome remains a comedy, at least in the sense that Chekhov called his plays comedies.
+The plot’s combustible ingredients include a jilted bride, arson, and a vial of tranquillisers and a loaded gun just begging to be picked up.
+Yet Hero’s Welcome remains a comedy, at least in the sense that Chekhov called his plays comedies.
 Its characters are enjoyably silly in their pretensions and eccentricities.
 They are also capable of acts of genuine evil and genuine heroism.

 Hero’s Welcome is a crowded work, and not just because this production crams three detailed playing spaces - which portray the home turf of the play’s three sets of couples - onto a small stage.
 It has more twists of plot than a season of Coronation Street.

 But never make the mistake of thinking Mr. Ayckbourn doesn’t know what he’s doing.
-The dense, teetering structure of
+The dense, teetering structure of Hero’s Welcome is dictated by the dense, teetering class structure that still rules and stifles English life.

 Now throw an outsider into this insular society, and see if she sinks or swims or makes tidal waves.
 That’s Madrababacascabuna (the delightful Ms. Hoskins), the young wife of the returning hero, who looks like a natural victim.